-But cutting expenses to the bone can be achieved when you develop a strong frugal mindset and are prepared to make changes ahead of time.
+But cutting expenses to the bone can be achieved when you develop a strong money mindset and are prepared to make changes ahead of time.

-That’s when you can really cut your monthly expenses because you don’t have many to start with.
+That’s when you can really reduce your monthly expenses right down because you don’t have many to start with.

 Ensure Subscriptions Are Still Relevant